timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-07-05:
+# Objectives for Today 2020-07-06:

-- Business review of June.
+- Updating the Key Performance Indicators for Tyre Bytes.
-- Writeup of review of Patrons.
+- Uploading twitch streams to YouTube.
-- Indie Tavern with toasterfuel
+- Come up with and post a Weekly Topic for Discord.
-- Shooting Ask a Developer practice
+- Market Research of all Racing Games Released on Steam in June.